Leadwerks/Documentation/3dplanes.md

 - We can calculate the distance between any point in 3D space and the plane's surface.
 - We can determine the intersection point of a line in 3D space with the plane.

-Any plane can be defined as a normal and a distance to the origin:
+A plane is defined as a normal and a distance to the origin:

 | Member | Description |
 |---|---|